-After IRB approval is given and all necessary consents (adults) and/or assents (minors) are given from participants, the candidate executes his or her research, including data collection and analysis.
-Each candidate should note that depending on his or her level of comfort, ability, and competence with the chosen quantitative, qualitative analysis, or applied research, he or she may seek an outside consultant.
-However, the candidate is held responsible to know, to understand, and to answer for ethical behavior, procedures, accuracy, interpretation, and integrity of the research design and analysis.
+After IRB approval is given and all necessary consents (adults) and assents (minors) are given from participants, the candidate executes his or her research, including data collection and analysis.
+Each candidate should note that depending on his or her level of comfort, ability, and competence with the chosen quantitative, qualitative analysis, or mixed methods research, he or she may seek an outside consultant.
+However, the candidate is held responsible for knowing, understanding, and answering for ethical behavior, procedures, accuracy, interpretation, and integrity of the research design and analysis.